M66B/FairEmail/FAQ.md

 You can use a Microsoft Exchange account if it is accessible via IMAP.
 See [here](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793) for more information.

+Some older Exchange server versions have a bug causing empty message and corrupt attachments.
+Please see [this FAQ](#user-content-faq110) for a workaround.

 Please see [this FAQ](#user-content-faq133) about ActiveSync support.

 <br />